 The Loneliness of Being the First

-Nobody prepared me for how lonely it would be to be the first.
+Nobody prepared you for how lonely it would be to be the first.

-The first in my family to build a business.
-The first in my friend group to step into entrepreneurship.
+The first in your family to build a business.
+The first in your friend group to step into entrepreneurship.
 The first to choose a non-traditional path.
+The first to answer a call that nobody around you understands.

 And sometimes it does.